 BOTANICAL PRINT Kohler 8×10 Botanical Art Print 54 Beautiful Pink Crocus Meadow Saffron

-The saffron comes from the three orange stigmas on top of the pistols in the center of the purple crocus bloom.
-It takes approximately 150 Crocus Sativa flowers to make 1 gram of saffron and 150,000 to 200,000 flowers to make 1 kilogram.
+The Saffron comes from the three orange stigmas on top of the pistols in the center of the purple crocus bloom.
+It takes approximately 150 Crocus Sativa flowers to make 1 gram of Saffron and 150,000 to 200,000 flowers to make 1 kilogram.
 To give that some perspective, the Valais region of Switzerland produces 4 kilograms a year.
-(For anyone considering a career in saffron cultivation, a kilo of saffron sells for around 17,000 €)
+(For anyone considering a career in saffron cultivation, a kilo of Saffron sells for around 17,000 €)

 Even today, this “Red Gold” is all harvested by hand.